Political Science

 Credits 3

 This course is a review of scope, processes, and application of the managerial tools used to measure, implement, and iterate public policy prescriptions.
-The course will emphasize the employment of technical work, in the context of the Heifetz Model, as a means of accomplishing or achieving incrementally public policy goals.
-The role of non-governmental organizations (NGOs) and not for profit organizations in advancing public policy objectives.
-3 credits.
+The course emphasizes the employment of technical work, in the context of the Heifetz Model, as a means of accomplishing or achieving incrementally public policy goals.
+Also explored is the role of non-governmental organizations (NGOs) and not for profit organizations in advancing public policy objectives.

 PS 355: Social Justice Advocacy